MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 ## Host a CalendarView by using the host control

-Now that you have added the [InkCanvas](/windows/communitytoolkit/controls/wpf-winforms/inkcanvas) and [InkToolbar](/windows/communitytoolkit/controls/wpf-winforms/inktoolbar) wrapped UWP controls to the app, you are now ready to use the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to add a [CalendarView](/uwp/api/Windows.UI.Xaml.Controls.CalendarView) to the app.
+Now that you have added the [InkCanvas](/windows/communitytoolkit/controls/wpf-winforms/inkcanvas) and [InkToolbar](/windows/communitytoolkit/controls/wpf-winforms/inktoolbar) wrapped WinRT XAML controls to the app, you are now ready to use the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to add a [CalendarView](/uwp/api/Windows.UI.Xaml.Controls.CalendarView) to the app.

 > [!NOTE]
 > The [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control is provided by the [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost) package.
 This package is included with the [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls) package you installed earlier.